rasmuserik/mubackend/README.md

 over scaleability, but all of the API/algorithms<br>
 can be implemented with web-scale performance.

-## API
+## API / Roadmap

-API is under design, and not implemented yet:
+API is under implemntation

 ### Initialisation

 - `mu = new MuBackend(url)`
 - `mu.userId` - a string that identifies the user, if currently logged in
 - `mu.userFullName` - the full name of the user, if available
+- `mu.signIn(userId, password) - login, returns promise
-- `mu.login(provider)` - login with a given provider, providers can be: "github", "twitter", "linkedin", "google", "facebook", or "wordpress".
+- `mu.signInWith(provider)` - login with a given provider, providers can be: "github", "twitter", "linkedin", "google", "facebook", or "wordpress".
 Typically called when the user clicks on a log-in button. *The user leaves the page and will be redirected home to `location.href` when done*
-- `mu.logout()`
+- `mu.signOut()`

 #### Storage